 Your private health fund will cover a major portion of the costs of any gynaecological surgery that you may require.
 There will be some out-of-pocket expenses for the surgical procedure, and our staff will be happy to explain this to you.

 In general, fees vary depending on the complexity of your surgery.
 When planning surgery, Brisbane Gynaecologist Dr Ken Law will provide an estimate of surgical fees based on the likely findings and procedure(s) required, although actual costs may vary depending on the actual findings at the time of surgery.
 Surgical fees are payable at least one week prior to surgery, and if the complexity of the surgery ends up being different to that anticipated pre-operatively, the deposit may be partially refunded or additional fees may be payable following surgery.

 There are no additional fees for inpatient consultations during your hospital stay following surgery.
-During your post-operative follow-up visit in the rooms, Dr Ken Law will discuss your operative findings and procedure in detail with you.
+At your post-operative follow-up consultation, Dr Ken Law will discuss your operative findings and procedure in detail with you.

 You do not need to have private health insurance to see Dr Ken Law for gynaecological care.
 Australian residents will be able to obtain Medicare Rebates for the consultation and any procedures performed in the consulting rooms.

 If surgery is required in the hospital, Dr Law’s secretaries will help you obtain the relevant fee estimates from Greenslopes Private Hospital, and any other specialists who may be involved with your surgery (e.g. Anaesthetist).
 Informed financial consent is obtained before any procedures are carried out.

 Most major surgery require the use of a surgical assistant in order to perform your surgery.
 Dr Ken Law has a dedicated group of surgical assistants who work closely within the team.
 Surgical Assistant’s fees are billed together with the surgical fees.